 Days of Smoke and Boxes

 Sometimes it all comes apart.
 I should understand this by now, but I’m in mid-tumble, and it took me by surprise.
 When I consider the cruelties, sorrows, and destruction unfolding in the wider word, my personal concerns feel minor, and yet, this is the sea in which I sail, and my little vessel is leaky.
-The air is hazy from the Gifford Fire to the north and east of us; it’s fairly distant, but it’s huge and ominous, and it adds to the sense of worry and fragility.
+Meanwhile, the sky is hazy from the Gifford Fire to the north and east of us; it’s fairly distant, but it’s huge and ominous, and it adds to the sense of worry and fragility.

 But I’ll put all that on hold for the duration of this little writing session.
-A few days ago, we had dinner with two brilliant and well-known musician friends, and among other things, they talked about practicing and how crucial it is, even well into their careers, and the surprising gifts it yields.
+A few days ago, we had dinner with two brilliant and well-known musician friends, and, among other things, they talked about practicing and how crucial it is, even well into their careers, and the surprising gifts it yields.
 It got me to thinking about “practice” in the sense of a noun-concept, as in the practice of writing, or the practice of prayer.
 One’s practice, I thought, is the action, craft, work, or expression that is your essence, the doing of the fundamental thing that develops your being.
 For me, it is writing.
 It took me a long time to realize that.

 And so, I am writing to help me process this very strange time, to steady myself, and perhaps discover what is within and without that I can now only sense in useless and amorphous ways.
 I am writing with no plan, writing as a pilgrim, just meandering.